saadmk11/changelog-ci/README.md

 * In this Example **`version_regex`** matches any version number including date ( e.g: **`v1.1.0 (01-23-2018)`**) in the pull request title.
-If you don't provide any `regex` Changelog CI will use default [`SemVer`](https://regex101.com/r/Ly7O1x/3/) pattern. e.g. **`1.0.1`** , **`v1.0.2`**.
+If you don't provide any `regex` Changelog PR will use default [`SemVer`](https://regex101.com/r/Ly7O1x/3/) pattern. e.g. **`1.0.1`** , **`v1.0.2`**.